No Jacket Required: Production and recording

 "The Man with the Horn" was originally recorded during sessions for Collins' second solo album Hello, I Must Be Going! in 1982.
-However, the song was not released until it appeared as the B-side to "Sussudio" in the UK, and as the B-side to "One More Night" in the United States.
+However, the song was not released until it appeared as the B-side to "Sussudio" in the UK and as the B-side to "One More Night" in the United States.
 Collins has said that he has "no emotional attachment" to the song.
 Music by The Jackson 5 inspired Collins to write the song "I Like the Way", which also did not appear on the album, originally appearing as the B-side to "One More Night" in the UK and "Sussudio" in the US.
 He called the song "dodgy" and has cited it among his least favourite of his songs.

 Title and cover

 The album is named after an incident at The Pump Room restaurant in Chicago, Illinois.
 Collins, entering the restaurant with former Led Zeppelin lead vocalist Robert Plant, was denied admittance because he did not meet the restaurant's dress code of "jacket required" for dinner, while Plant was allowed in.
 Collins was wearing a jacket and argued about it.
 The maître d'hôtel argued that the jacket was not "proper".
 Collins said in an interview with Playboy that, at that point, he was as angry as he had ever been.

 After the incident, Collins often appeared on shows such as Late Night with David Letterman and The Tonight Show Starring Johnny Carson, denouncing the restaurant and telling his story.
 The management of the restaurant later sent him a complimentary sport coat and an apology letter, stating that he could come to the restaurant wearing whatever he wanted.

 The cover image of No Jacket Required (a continuation of the 'facial close-up' theme begun with Face Value) of Collins' face lit by red/orange light was to emphasise the "hot", up-tempo nature of the album.
-Collins stated in his autobiography Not Dead Yet, that glycerin was sprayed onto his forehead during the photography session to give the illusion of perspiration.
+Collins stated in his autobiography Not Dead Yet, that glycerol was sprayed onto his forehead during the photography session to give the illusion of perspiration.
 In the photography for the album's inner sleeve and subsequent publicity materials, Collins appeared to lampoon the incident by wearing a suit that was several sizes too big.